kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         $ sudo bash dcos_generate_config.sh --hash-password <superuser_password>

     Here is an example of a hashed password output.
+In this example, the hashed password is `$6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1`.

         Extracting image from this script and loading into docker daemon, this step can take a few minutes dcos-genconf.9eda4ae45de5488c0c-c40556fa73a00235f1.tar